Round table (discussion)

 Round table is a form of academic discussion.
 Participants agree on a specific topic to discuss and debate.
 Each person is given equal right to participate, as illustrated by the idea of a circular layout referred to in the term round table.

 Round-table discussions, together with houses of hospitality and agronomic universities, is one of the key elements of the Catholic Worker Movement, as formulated by Peter Maurin, one of the co-founders of the movement.

 Round table discussions are also a common feature of political talk shows.
 Talk shows such as Washington Week and Meet the Press have roundtables of reporters or pundits.
 Most of these are done around a table in a studio, but occasionally they report in split-screen from remote locations.
-Some sports shows, such as ESPN's Around the Horn, employ the round table format.
+Some sports shows, such as ESPN's Around the Horn, employ a virtual augmented reality round table format.
 The round table method is still highly used to this day.